-The current buzzword among leading Malaysian Industrialists is ‘Industry 4.0’.
+The current buzzword among leading Malaysian Industrialists is ‘Industry 4.0’ or IR4.0.
 This may change the way manufacturing processes are managed which might result in significant economic gaps including loss of jobs.
 Before we jump into any negative thoughts, let us try to understand ‘Industry 4.0’.
 In a nutshell, it is the evolution of industrialization.

 i. the era which agrarian societies made the shift to industrial and urban societies using powered, special purpose machinery and factories is referred to as the Industry 1.0 This transition which took place from 18th to 19th century which saw the emergence of steam engines and textile industries.
 Britain is called the birthplace of the industrial revolution, then being the world’s leading colonial power.